kildom/con-reg-exp/docs/overview.md

 }
 ```

-If the interpolated value is VRE, error will be thrown.
+If the interpolated value is *CRE*, error will be thrown.
 If it is not a string, it will be converted to string.

 ### Character class interpolation

 You can place arbitrary string into the character class.
 Each character from the string will be added to matching set of that class.
-You don't need to escape it before using, the VRE will handle that for you.
+You don't need to escape it before using, the *CRE* will handle that for you.

 Characters from interpolated value are added with escaping,
 so value `a-f` will be interpreted as `a\-f`.
 If this is not your intention,